graphql/graphql.github.io/CONTRIBUTING.md

 cd graphql.github.io
 ```

-Then, use [Yarn](https://yarnpkg.com/getting-started/install) to install and load all of the necessary dependencies:
+Then, use [Yarn](https://yarnpkg.com/getting-started/install) to install and load all the necessary dependencies:

 ```bash
 yarn